 If, at a later time, you want to enter a graduate degree program at DU, you may apply up to 15 special status quarter hours or 10 semester hours to your degree, with departmental approval.
 Just follow the regular graduate application requirements, including submitting the application fee, to get started.

 - All auditors are enrolled as “special status” non-degree seeking students.
 Auditors cannot take course examinations and cannot receive academic credit for audited courses under any circumstances.
 Community members may audit a course subject to classroom capacity and professor approval (or departmental approval, if auditing a Tax course).

-- The rate is $250 per quarter credit hour for Tax courses and $350 per semester credit hour for Law courses.
+- The current rate per quarter credit hour for auditing Tax courses and current rate per semester credit hour for auditing Law courses is listed here.